evanshortiss/env-var/README.md

 `env-var` supports many accessor functions such as `asFloatPositive()`, `asJson()` and `asRegExp()`.
 For a full list of `env-var` API calls, check out [API.md](API.md).

-You can also create your own custom accessor; refer to the ['usingExtension' section of API.md](API.md#usingExtension).
+You can also create your own custom accessor; refer to the ['usingAccessor' section of API.md](API.md#usingAccessor).

 ## FAQ / Examples